RicoBasyar/RicoBasyar/README.md

 ### Hi there 👋
-🔭 I’m currently studying on University Amikom Of Yogyakarta 🌱 I’m currently learning Go Programming Language
+🔭 I’m currently studying on University Amikom Of Yogyakarta</br>
+🌱 I’m currently learning Go Programming Language
 ⚡ Fun fact: Every time you take a breath you just reset the timer of your live.